OLFACTIVE STUDIO X NESSO

 We went reporting on-site to Sathyamangalam, in Tamil Nadu (South of India) to see the harvesting and extraction of Sambac Jasmine, and discover the secrets behind the culture of Grandiflorum Jasmine with NESSO, one of the biggest producers of both Jasmine concretes in the country.

-Let us take you on a trip, and jump into the story of Dancing Light’s incredible raw material with Olfactive Studio’s latest blog article!
+Let us take you on a trip, and jump into the story of Dancing Light’s incredible raw material with Olfactive Studio’s latest article!

 HERE WE GO AGAIN